The Fire Risks I Didn’t Take Seriously (Until One Almost Happened)

 Dryers and Lint Traps

-Did you know that dryers are responsible for a surprising number of home fires?
-The main culprit is lint.
+Dryers are responsible for a scary amount of house fires.
 Lint can easily ignite if it builds up in the dryer vent or filter.

 How to avoid dryer fires:

-I used to be one of those people who cleaned the lint trap occasionally, but after learning how easily lint can catch fire, I became diligent about it.
-It takes just a second and is one of the simplest ways to protect your home.
+I used to be one of those people who cleaned the lint trap just occasionally, but after learning how easily lint can catch fire, I do it right on schedule.
+It takes just a second and is one of the simplest ways to protect your home, which somehow makes it even more ridiculous that people skip it.

 Preventing power strip hazards:

-Avoid plugging too many devices into one power strip.
+• Avoid plugging too many devices into one power strip, especially heaters, air fryers, or anything else that gets hot.

 Extension cords are meant for temporary use only, so if you need more outlets in a certain area of your home, it's better to have an electrician install additional outlets.